polterguy/phosphorusfive/core/p5.webapp/system42/components/README.md

 To see the documentation for your specific components, please refer to the folders inside of this project.

-A component can either be a piece of "logic", or a reusable widget of some sort, or some other piece of reusable block that you can utilize in your own projects.
+A component can either be a piece of logic, or a reusable widget of some sort, or some other piece of reusable block that you can utilize in your own projects.

 ## Ajax Widgets